More money in your pocket

-British Gas Energy Trust are an independent charitable trust set up to support families and individuals facing financial hardship and energy debt.
+British Gas Energy Trust are a charitable trust.
+Set up to help families and people facing money problems and energy debt.

 If you're struggling with your energy bills they may be able to help, no matter who your energy supplier is.

 Cost of Living Payments

 If you get certain benefits or tax credits you may be eligible for one of the following Cost of Living payments:

 - low income benefits and tax credits Cost of Living Payment

 - pensioner Cost of Living Payment

 The payments aren't taxable and won't affect the benefits or tax credits you get.